 - Prune dahlias when foliage has died down.
 In well-drained soil, the tubers can be left in place right through winter, otherwise lift and store.

 Tulips and hyacinths should be taken from your fridge and be planted by mid-May.
-If you are planting them in pots use specially formulated Bulb Potting Mix.
 For direct planting in the soil, enrich it first with some compost.
 May is also your last opportunity to plant other spring flowering bulbs.
 Remember, if you don’t get these in the ground this month, you may as well throw them out.

 It is still a good time for planting evergreen trees, shrubs, climbers and ground covers.
 Look out for early-flowering camellias (mainly sasanquas) as the varieties and beauty of this evergreen are breathtaking.
 You can also transplant evergreen shrubs and trees now.
 The plants will get over the shock during the cooler winter months with wetter weather ahead.